 Every year we think carefully about our strength sand areas for development and I work with senior staff and governors to write a school improvement plan.
 This year the key priorities on the school improvement plan include:

-For teaching and learning to be at least good and often outstanding
+Teaching and learning to be at least good and often outstanding.

-To develop the effectiveness of middle leaders / UPS teachers so they have a wider impact across the school
+To develop the effectiveness of all leaders so they have a wider impact across the school.

-To develop the broader curriculum including developing writing opportunities outside of literacy lessons
+Develop, implement and evaluate the broader curriculum including developing writing opportunities outside of literacy lessons.

 Further information on school performance can be found at: